rajatmishra11/2000320120133/README.md

 1.  #### package.json - dependencies + scripts.
 2.  #### node_modules - all dependencies are installed in node modules folder.
 3.  #### public -
-        a.  index.html file where our app will be rendered.
+    -  index.html file where our app will be rendered.
         This file should contain div with id root(by  default).

 4.  #### src-
     -  ##### index.js